Chitral: Dynastic period

-From 1571 to 1969, Chitral was the dominion of the Kator Dynasty.
-The British and Sikh garrison suffered a siege by the Chitralis, possibly aided by Afghan forces, in 1895.
-The garrison was relieved after six weeks, and the British installed the young Shuja ul-Mulk as Mehtar ("ruler").
+Raís dynasty began to rule over Chitral in 1320, which came to an end in the 15th century.
+From 1571 onwards Chitral was the capital of the kingdom of Chitral under the rule of the Katūr dynasty.
+The British garrison faced a month-long siege at Chitral Fort by the Chitralis in 1895 during the Chitral Expedition.
+The garrison was relieved after six weeks, and the British installed the young Shuja ul-Mulk as mehtar (ruler).
 He ruled for the next 41 years.

-Accession to Pakistan
+Post-independence period

 In 1947, following the partition of the British India, the princely states were given the choice to either remain independent or accede to one of the two new dominions.
 Initially, Chitral chose to remain an independent monarchy.
-Later, the Mehtar of Chitral, acceded to Pakistan and thus Chitral became one of the princely states of Pakistan.
-Through 1969 to 1972, it was fully integrated into Pakistan as the administrative district of Chitral.
+Later, the mehtar of Chitral, acceded to Pakistan and thus Chitral became one of the princely states of Pakistan.
+Between 1969 to 1972, it was fully integrated into Pakistan as the administrative district of Chitral.

 Role in the First Kashmir War

 Chitral played an instrumental role in the 1947–1948 first Kashmir war.
-Immediately after acceding to Pakistan, Mehtar Muzaffar ul-Mulk proclaimed Jihad to 'liberate' Kashmir from the Dogras.
-At this point, the Gilgit scouts were retreating and the Dogra forces had made gains in the Burzil pass.
-Under these circumstances, the Chitral scouts relieved the Gilgit scouts in Domel and Kamri sectors whilst the Chitral Bodyguard force went towards Skardu.
-The Chitral bodyguards under the leadership of a Chitral Prince laid one of the longest sieges in military history which ended with the fall of Skardu, the surrender of the Dogras, and the capture of Baltistan.
-During this time, the Chitral scouts assimilated with the Gilgit scouts and went on towards taking the Kargil pass.
+Immediately after acceding to Pakistan, the mehtar Muzaffar ul-Mulk proclaimed jihad to liberate Kashmir from the Dogras.
+At this point, the Gilgit Scouts were forced to retreat and the Dogra forces had made gains in the Burzil Pass.
+Under these circumstances, the Chitral Scouts relieved the Gilgit Scouts in Domel and Kamri sectors whilst the Chitral Bodyguard force went towards Skardu.
+The Chitral Bodyguard under the leadership of Chitrali prince Mata ul-Mulk led a prolonged siege of Skardu, which saw the surrender of the Dogras and Baltistan becoming part of Northern Areas.